skyrim-multiplayer/skymp/docs/docs_skyrim_platform.md

   });

   // Good.
 No JS is triggered until selfId in range `[minSelfId..maxSelfId]` found and event name matches `"*"` wildcard.
-  // The * wildcard must be used alone: for example, the *Sleep* pattern won't work since it uses two.
-An exception will be thrown instead. hooks.sendAnimationEvent.add({
+  // A maximum of one wildcard can be used: for example, the *Sleep* pattern won't work.
+Two or more wildcards are not supported and will result in an exception. hooks.sendAnimationEvent.add({
     enter(ctx) {
       printConsole("Player's anim:", ctx.animEventName);